cscart/docs/en/cscart_addons/addons/taxcalcs_by_taxjar/index.rst

 Overview
 --------

-    The **TaxCalcs by TaxJar** add-on integrates your store with the `TaxJar service <https://www.taxjar.com/>`_ that adds automatic and comprehensive tax calculations to your orders based on the user's state, county and city.
+    The **TaxJar Integrator** add-on integrates your store with the `TaxJar service <https://www.taxjar.com/>`_ that adds automatic and comprehensive tax calculations to your orders based on the user's state, county and city.

     Authorized users will see product prices with included tax on product pages: